lvh/lvh.github.io/posts/everything-ive-learned-about-running-a-financial-aid-program.md

 accept.
-Be sure to ask ahead of time, as your financial aid programs may prove to be successful in bringing people in from very different countries, with very different cultures and very different means available to them for excepting your grant.
+Be sure to ask ahead of time, as your financial aid programs may prove to be successful in bringing people in from very different countries, with very different cultures and very different means available to them for accepting your grant.
 This is the case for PyCon, but I consider that a superb problem to have.

 # Conclusion